Sharktheone/yavashark/crates/yavashark_parser/README.md

 # Status

-Currently, paused will replace yavashark_swc in the future.
+Currently, paused will replace swc in the future.

+The `yavashark_parser` crate allows parsing of Javascript and Typescript code into an AST that can be used by the YavaShark engine.